“Brethren, I urge you to become like me, for I became like you. You have not injured me at all”

 When someone falls into false doctrine, it becomes not only an issue of principle but also an issue of people.
 False doctrine is a valid area for falling out with those who err from the truth.
 In any case, mature Christians cannot allow personal feelings to get in the way of principle or essential truth.
 If we allow feelings to get in the way of truth, we undermine truth.
 There is no place for unfriendliness and hostility in the work of Christ.

-Fighting for the principle of grace should never become a personal issue, however, it is worth the price of war on grounds of principle.
+Fighting for the principle of grace should never become a personal issue; however, it is worth the price of war on the grounds of principle.
 The issue is too great and the stakes too high to cave into the false teachings of legalism.
 We should not view this as an attack on us personally; it is an attack on the person and work of Christ.
 Legalism puts people in a religious straightjacket.